 Popular Skills for School Psychologist

-School Psychologists report using a large range of skills on the job.
-Most notably, facility with Case Management, Bilingual, and Data Analysis are correlated to pay that is significantly above average, leading to increases of 22 percent, 11 percent, and 10 percent, respectively.
+Survey results imply that School Psychologists deploy a deep pool of skills on the job.
+Most notably, skills in Case Management, Bilingual, and consultation are correlated to pay that is significantly above average, leading to increases of 21 percent, 16 percent, and 11 percent, respectively.
 Those listing Evaluations as a skill should be prepared for drastically lower pay.
 Psychological Testing and Psychological Evaluation also typically command lower compensation.
-Clinical Psychology and Counseling are correlating skills — those who know the former usually know the latter.
+Clinical Psychology and Counseling are also commonly seen together.

 Pay by Experience Level for School Psychologist

 Pay Difference by Location

-Home to some of the best pay for School Psychologists, Los Angeles offers exceptional salaries, 33 percent above the national average.
-School Psychologists can also look forward to large paychecks in cities like San Diego (+32 percent), Atlanta (+24 percent), Philadelphia (+18 percent), and New York (+8 percent).
-School Psychologists in Miami take home the lowest salaries, earning a whopping 21 percent less than the national average, Cincinnati is not known for hefty paychecks and actually represents the lowest-paying market.
+Home to some of the best pay for School Psychologists, Los Angeles offers exceptional salaries, 34 percent above the national average.
+School Psychologists can also look forward to large paychecks in cities like Philadelphia (+24 percent), Atlanta (+24 percent), San Diego (+14 percent), and Phoenix (+9 percent).
+Those in the field find the lowest salaries in Cincinnati, 15 percent below the national average, Cincinnati is not known for hefty paychecks and actually represents the lowest-paying market.
 Employers also pay below the national average in Denver (10 percent lower) and San Antonio (5 percent lower).